 But, it doesn’t stop there!
-A good toner also corrects and balances the pH of your skin and helps to close pores while cleansing.
-(This is especially beneficial for those of us with combination a.k.a. acne-prone skin.)
+A good toner also corrects and balances your skin’s pH and helps to close pores while cleansing.
+(This is especially beneficial for those of us with combination, a.k.a. acne-prone skin.)

 Related: DIY Aloe Vera Face Wash

 So, Why Not Make Your Own Facial Toner?